 1. Add litter:

-Fill with litter so the center point is between 2-3.5 inches deep (5 - 9 cm).
+Fill with litter so the center point is between 2-3 inches deep (5 - 8 cm).
 The center will be around 3.5" deep when the litter surface is slightly lower than the ledges in the container where the 3 green dots are.
 Boxscoop is very litter efficient and because the bottom is bowl shaped the litter will refill as your cats dig-- this gives them stability while also allowing plenty of depth to dig.

 *Add a cup of your cats old litter.
 This will give their new litter box a familiar scent.